-- 6. All piping extending into the water supply shall be supported on and secured to concrete or stone blocks at least every ten (10) feet such that the strainer portion is a minimum of twenty four (24) inches off the bottom of the water supply.
-There shall be a minimum of twenty four (24) inches of water at the bottom, left and right side of the piping and forty eight (48) inches of water at the top of the piping to allow for twenty four (24) inches of winter ice.
-The strainer and hydrant head will be purchased from the Ashford Volunteer Fire Department at their cost. - 7.
-The hydrant riser shall be protected by two (2) concrete filled steel posts, six (6) inches in diameter, placed twenty four (24) inches either side of the riser and extending forty eight (48) inches above finished grade.
-These posts shall be embedded in concreate after the hydrant is accepted by the Ashford Volunteer Fire Department.
-Posts shall be painted safety yellow with a six (6) inch red band at the top. - 8.
-Piping installation must be scheduled at least three (3) business days ahead of time with the Ashford Volunteer Fire Department.
-An Ashford Volunteer Fire Department office or representative must be on site for inspection before any piping is buried or submerged. - 9.
-Upon testing and acceptance of the hydrant, the Ashford Volunteer Fire Department will assume responsibility for future maintenance. - C. Underground Cistern/Tank Design Criteria. - 1.
-The tank will have a six (6) inch dry hydrant drafting pipe, two and one-half (2 1/2) inch return, four and one-half (4 1/2) inch vent and a visible water gauge. - 2.
+- 1. The cistern/tank shall be installed in accordance with the National Fire Protection Association (NFPA) 1142 (2001) Appendix B. - 2.
+The tank will have a six (6) inch dry hydrant drafting pipe, two and one-half (2 $\frac{1}{2}$ ) inch return, four and one-half (4 $\frac{1}{2}$ ) inch vent and a visible water gauge. - 3.
 The tank shall be installed below frost line and the only visible plumbing shall be the hydrant head, fill pipe, vent pipe and water gauge.
-Hydrant head and associated plumbing shall be protected by by two (2) concrete filled steel posts, six (6) inches in diameter, placed twenty four (24) inches either side and extending forty eight (48) inches above finished grade.
+Hydrant head and associated plumbing shall be protected by two (2) concrete filled steel posts, six (6) inches in diameter, placed twenty-four (24) inches either side and extending forty-eight (48) inches above finished grade.
 These posts shall be embedded in concreate.
 Posts shall be painted safety yellow with a six (6) inch red band at the top.
-The hydrant head shall be located no more than ten (10 feet from the parking area. - 3.
-The number of tanks shall be determined by the Zoning Enforcement Officer and the Chief of the Ashford Volunteer Fire Department. - 4.
-An easement will be provided by the developer to the Town of Ashford, and recorded on the land records, for filling, use and maintenance of the tank and associated plumbing after acceptance. - 5.
-The owner/developer will be responsible for the initial filing of the tank and the Ashford Volunteer Fire Department will conduct a flow test prior to acceptance of the tank and plumbing. - 6.
-Upon testing and acceptance of the system, the Ashford Volunteer Fire Department will assume responsibility for future inspection, maintenance and filling. - 7.
-The cistern/tank shall be installed in accordance with the National Fire Protection Assocation (NFPA) 1142 (2001) Appendix B.
+The hydrant head shall be located no more than ten (10 feet from the parking area. - 4.
+The number of tanks shall be determined by the Zoning Enforcement Officer and the Chief of the Ashford Volunteer Fire Department. - 5.
+An easement will be provided by the developer to the Town of Ashford, and recorded on the land records, for filling, use and maintenance of the tank and associated plumbing after acceptance. - 6.
+The owner/developer will be responsible for the initial filing of the tank and the Ashford Volunteer Fire Department will conduct a flow test prior to acceptance of the tank and plumbing. - 7.
+Upon testing and acceptance of the system, the Ashford Volunteer Fire Department will assume responsibility for future inspection, maintenance and filling.

-Article 4B, Section 8 Home Occupations and Rural Businesses
+Article 4B, Section 9 Home Occupations and Rural Businesses